 I will support and communicate with the volunteer coaches, encouraging them to uphold the Coaches Code of Conduct.

-I understand that youth sports are not babysitting services.
+I will understand that youth sports are not babysitting services.
 I will offer to participate as a coach, team liaison or parent, or provide transportation.

 I will demand a healthy environment, refraining from alcohol, drug or tobacco use at all sports events.
 I will insist that all other participants display the same restraint.